 Introduction In the last couple of years we had the honour to speak to many top-tier VAT experts from all over the world in our series VAT Talks.
 The knowledge they shared is invaluable for any VAT professional.
 Therefore, after an episode about confidentiality and the advantages of real-time reporting, in the following we will share the experts’ view on how companies can optimally benefit from real-time reporting.
 Focus on digitalisation of VAT reporting and other business processes Many VAT experts emphasised that by implementing real-time reporting VAT compliance can be fully digitalised and even (to a certain extent) automated.

 Introduction China’s share in the world economy and political influence has been steadily growing since Deng Xiaoping’s reforms at the end of the 70’s.
 The liberalisation of the Chinese economy required additional revenue for the state.
 As one of the tools, China introduced VAT in 1984.
 Ten years later, the Chinese government developed a nationwide value-added tax administration and monitoring system, better known as the Golden Tax System (GTS).
+The aim of this blogpost is to develop a better understanding of the Chinese GTS and to highlight the differences to European reporting systems and TX++.

 Introduction In a previous blog post we discussed several real-time reporting models for VAT.
 Now it’s time to discuss periodic reporting solutions and especially those implemented in the EU.
 Following our own research, 10 out of 27 EU Member States implemented such a solution at the moment of writing (See Table 1).
 In the following we will first explain what periodic reporting for VAT is, after which we explain the differences between periodic reporting and real-time reporting.